• Skip to primary navigation

 Adding Madeira to the mushrooms in large skillet.

 I added the mushrooms to the beef mixture and stirred to combine.
-Then, I covered the Dutch oven and cooked the Beef Grillades over medium low heat for an additional 20 minutes.
+Then, I covered the Dutch oven and cooked the Beef Grillades with the mushrooms over medium-low heat for an additional 20 minutes.

 Mushrooms added to beef Grillades in Dutch oven.